-As of 28th July, NSW Health is in a state of amber alert and Sydney Urodynamic Centre will be following new directions to comply with the changes.
+As of 28th June 2021, NSW Health is in a state of RED alert and Sydney Urodynamic Centre will be following new directions to comply with the changes.

 - The wearing of a facemask is now a ‘must’ when being treated or assessed.

-To minimise the risk of transmitting COVID-19 (Coronavirus) between patients and our team, we ask that if you are feeling unwell, have a fever or flu like symptoms, have travelled overseas or to the state of Victoria, or to any other hotspots within Australia, or have had close contact with a known COVID-19 case within the last 14 days, please contact us on 02 9790 6969 and do not come to the clinic for your appointment.
+To minimise the risk of transmitting COVID-19 (Coronavirus) between patients and our team, we ask that if you are feeling unwell, have a fever or flu like symptoms, should be isolating after being at any of the exposure sites or have had close contact with a known COVID-19 case within the last 14 days, please contact us on 02 9790 6969 and do not come to the clinic for your appointment.

 If you are OK to attend your appointment, we ask you to be aware of the current rules in place at Sydney Urodynamic Centre: